Juncus: Fossil record

 Several fossil fruits of a Juncus species have been described from middle Miocene strata of the Fasterholt area near Silkeborg in Central Jutland, Denmark.

+Uses

+Species of genus Juncus are used by cultures around the world for various purposes.
+The fibrous stems lend themselves to making cordage, and cultures including indigenous peoples of California, South Africa, the Karabakh region, and pre-industrial Scandinavia have used this material to make baskets and candle wicks.
+There are also potential medical uses for Juncus, with both traditional medicinal uses from China and indigenous Americans as well as findings in modern medical science.

 Classification

 In Juncus effusus (and other species in J. sect.
 Juncotypus), the bract appears as a continuation of the stem, and the inflorescence appears lateral.

 The genus Juncus was first named by Carl Linnaeus in his 1753 Species Plantarum.
 The type species of the genus was designated by Frederick Vernon Coville, who in 1913 chose the first species in Linnaeus' account, Juncus acutus.
 Juncus can be divided into two major groups, one group with cymose inflorescences that include bracteoles, and one with racemose inflorescences with no bracteoles.

 In 2013 the genus Oreojuncus was separated from Juncus.
 In 2022 Viktorie Brožová et al. published a phylogenetic analysis of the cyperids (families Juncaceae, Cyperaceae, and Thurniaceae) which found Juncus to be paraphyletic, and the authors proposed that six new genera, Alpinojuncus, Agathryon, Australojuncus, Boreojuncus, Juncinella, and Verojuncus, be split from Juncus.
 As of July 2025 Plants of the World Online accepts Juncinella but treats the others as synonyms of Juncus.

 The genus is divided into the following subgenera and sections: